DervisAvdic/in-60-seconds/PITCHME.md

 @snap[west span-55]
 @ul[list-spaced-bullets text-09]
-- Secure data
+- You own the API runtime
-- Resolve support cases faster
+- You bare the cost for full transparency/accountability
-- Achieve product team autonomy
+- You own the support
 @ulend
 @snapend